 - Use reputable information sources.

-Federal agencies such as USGCRP, NOAA, and NASA are leading sources of climate change information.
-Using assessments and projections from sources like these will help to ensure that you are utilizing reputable climate data for your sessions.
+Federal agencies such as USGCRP, NOAA, and NASA are leading sources of information on observed and exptected changes in climate.
+Using assessments and projections from sources like these will help to ensure that you are utilizing reputable data for your sessions.

 - Repeat, repeat, repeat.

 Don’t lose momentum as your stakeholders build their capacity, capability, and confidence to consider and address climate risks.
 Stay in-touch with the participants and repeat and expand upon the seven-step process with them to ensure identifying and addressing climate risks become a part of everyday business at your organization.